kzi-nastava/usi-2022-team-13/README.md

 ## Goals

 * Create a .NET C# Application for a Healthcare System using Windows Forms App
-* Use an SQL Database and host it online
+* Use a MS Access SQL Database
 * Enable Login and Registration for users
 * Enable all kind of Functionalities for Hospital Manager, Doctor, Patient, Secretary